venkatesan-tech/SBSPS-Challenge-383-chatBot/README.md

 # SmartBridgeProject

-Hai every one this is my first project in SmartBridge, my project is about chatbot for tourist in america:
+Hai every one this is my first project in SmartBridge, my project is about chatbot for tourist guide in america:
 Step 1: to create account in IBM. step 2:then I am  install the watson studio. step 3:In there you have to first given the name of your chatBot then first you train the  Intents after that train entities then at last train watson assistant.